 At the same time, I’m also wondering if we can expect from large groups of people all around the world to drastically reduce their meat consumption.
 But not only that, considering the urgency of climate change, I’m also wondering if that will be enough.

 I carry the idea that the meat industry is long overdue for innovation.
-If we want to create a secure and sustainable food system, then the meat industry truly needs to be revolutionized too.
-If you are into this like me, you probably have heard of cultured meat.
+If we want to create a secure and sustainable food system, then we need to revolutionize the meat industry too.
+If you are into this like me, you also might have heard of cultured meat.
 It’s an alternative way to consume meat, but without the slaughter of an animal.

 This is how it works.
 Also known as clean meat, the technology can grow a small muscle biopsy from an animal and transform it into a burger or steak.
 From the outside, cultured meat has all the characteristics of farmed meat.
 The great thing about this way of consuming meat is that even the most passionate meat lovers can continue their meat eating, only now in a more ethical way.